Frequently Asked Questions

 10. Why aren’t applicants from private post-secondary institutions that offer the APN program eligible for this bursary?

-11. What is the return of service commitment for APN bursary applicants?
+11. What is the Return of Service commitment for APN bursary applicants?

 This bursary is specific to students in Access to Practical Nursing Programs and not Practical Nursing Programs.

-14. Am I eligible for other bursaries as a recipient of the APN bursary?
+13. Am I eligible for other bursaries as a recipient of the APN bursary?

-15. Under what conditions must the bursary recipient pay back any bursary funds that they received?
+14. Under what conditions must the bursary recipient pay back any bursary funds that they received?

 Bursary recipients are required by law to return all bursary funds under the following circumstances:

-• The bursary recipient fails to complete their 12-month ROS commitment (this includes recipient who have either resigned or are terminated from a licensed practical nurse position).
+- The bursary recipient fails to complete their 12-month ROS commitment (this includes recipient who have either resigned or are terminated from a licensed practical nurse position).

-16. Where can I access nursing employment opportunities by health authority?
+15. Where can I access nursing employment opportunities by health authority?

 You can search for nursing job listings by public health employer on the BC Health Careers website.